Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Single-slice Ptychography

-In this section, we setup the inverse problem for the simplest ptychographic formulation and adjust the forward and adjoint operators as appropriate in each of the following sections to capture more complex scattering physics.
-While as we saw in~\cref{sec:iterative-dpc,sec:parallax}, in typical 4D-STEM experiments diffraction intensities are acquired on a 2D raster scan, this is not strictly required and unnecessarily complicates ptychographic notation.
-Instead, in the following sections we consider a dataset, $I(\boldsymbol{R}_m,\boldsymbol{k}) = I_m(\boldsymbol{k})$, of diffraction intensity measurements collected from $M$ probe positions, $\boldsymbol{R}_m$.
-Single-slice ptychography assumes the exit-wave, $\psi_m(\boldsymbol{r})$, is given by a simple multiplication of the complex-valued incoming-wave and the complex-valued sample transmission function, henceforth referred to as the ``probe,'' $\mathcal{P}(\boldsymbol{r})$, and ``object,'' $\mathcal{O}(\boldsymbol{r}-\boldsymbol{R}_m)$, respectively, propagated to the farfield detector:
+In this section, we set up the inverse problem for the simplest ptychographic formulation and adjust the models as appropriate in the following sections to capture more complex scattering physics.
+While as we saw in~\cref{sec:iterative-dpc,sec:parallax}, typical 4D-STEM experimental diffraction intensities are acquired from a 2D raster scan, this is not strictly required and complicates ptychographic notation.
+Instead, in the following sections we consider a dataset, $I(\boldsymbol{R}_m,\boldsymbol{k}) = I_m(\boldsymbol{k})$, of diffraction intensity measurements collected from any $M$ probe positions, $\boldsymbol{R}_m$.
+Single-slice ptychography assumes the exit-wave, $\psi_m(\boldsymbol{r})$, is given by a simple multiplication of the complex-valued incoming-wave and the complex-valued sample transmission function, henceforth referred to as the probe, $\mathcal{P}(\boldsymbol{r})$, and object, $\mathcal{O}(\boldsymbol{r}-\boldsymbol{R}_m)$, respectively, propagated to the farfield detector:

-where $\Pi_O$ is referred to as the "overlap projection" and $J_m(\boldsymbol{k})$ is the estimated model intensity at probe position $\boldsymbol{R}_m$.
-The inverse problem is to find probe and object operators which minimize the distance from the measured diffraction intensities given by an appropriate error metric such as:
+where $\Pi_O$ is referred to as the "overlap projection" and $J_m(\boldsymbol{k})$ is the estimated beam intensity at probe position $\boldsymbol{R}_m$.
+The inverse problem is to find probe and object operators which minimize the distance between the modelled and measured diffraction intensities given by an appropriate error metric such as:

-From the many existing algorithms to solve this inverse problem~\cite{fienup1982phase,rodenburg2004,thibault2008high,maiden2009improved,maiden2017further}, we have implemented stochastic gradient descent and proximal gradient solvers due to their robustness and intuitive geometric interpretation respectively.
-The first step for both is recognizing that the Euclidean projection of the model estimate to the given data, i.e. the minimal modification to the complex-valued exit-wave to satisfy the measured intensities, is given by simply replacing its Fourier amplitude with the square-root of the measured intensity while retaining its phase~\cite{fienup1982phase}:
+From the many existing algorithms to solve this inverse problem~\citep{fienup1982phase,rodenburg2004,thibault2008high,maiden2009improved,maiden2017further}, we have implemented stochastic gradient descent and proximal gradient solvers due to their robustness and intuitive geometric interpretation, respectively.
+The first step is recognizing that the Euclidean projection of the model estimate onto the measured data, i.e. the minimal modification to the current estimate of the complex-valued exit-wave to match the measured intensities, is given by replacing its Fourier amplitude with the square-root of the measured intensity while retaining its phase~\citep{fienup1982phase}:

 where $\Pi_F$ is referred to as the ``Fourier projection.''
-This allows us to define the appropriate gradient and adjoint operators for the stochastic gradient descent and proximal gradient solvers respectively:
+This allows us to define the appropriate inverse operators for the stochastic gradient descent and proximal gradient methods respectively: